 can act on behalf of an investor in Hong Kong

 during the company registration in Hong Kong

 or he can be assigned as a nominee director for a company incorporated in the city.

 Any individual that acts as a nominee in Hong Kong must be duly appointed and his or her rights and obligations specified in the company documents or in the amendments thereof.

 Nominee directors in Hong Kong

-, corporations set-up in the city require at least one director.
+indicates that corporations set-up in the city need at least one director.
 A nominee director

-is an option for those investors who want to protect their identity.
-The role of the nominee will not interfere with the usual management role of the true company director.
+can be a solution for investors who want to protect their identity.
+The role of the nominee can be limited and the beneficial owner can decide that he will not interfere with the usual management role of the true company director.
 His or her purpose is during company registration in Hong Kong

 Investors who prefer using this method can draw up a power of attorney, the document which will help them assign specific rights and powers to another party.
 The activities that may be undertaken by the nominee agent (who, in this case, acts as a director) expire upon the termination date of the said document.